Study ophthalmic science at the University of Sydney

 Ophthalmic science aims to prevent blindness, promote eye health and rehabilitate those with a visual disability.
-The Master of Science in Medicine (Ophthalmic Science) includes study in ocular anatomy, physiology, optics, genetics, pathology, practical ophthalmic science.
-You will complete a treatise in the field of ophthalmology as part of the requirements of this course.
+The Master of Science in Medicine (Ophthalmic Science) will provide you with the grounding required to undertake a career in vision science.

 A capstone experience comprises one or more units of study designed by the school to provide students with an opportunity to draw together the learning that has taken place during the award, synthesise this with their prior learning and experience, and draw conclusions that will form the basis for further investigation, and intellectual and/or professional growth.

 For the Master of Science in Medicine (Ophthalmic Science), all students complete a treatise (12cp) of 8000 - 40,000 words under the guidance of a supervisor, as the capstone experience.

 A successful applicant for admission to the Master of Science in Medicine (Ophthalmic Science) will hold either: